November 27, 2018

 Step 2 is to add the <cdk-virtual-scroll-viewport> element around the markup of your table.
 We need to provide the attribute [itemSize]=”heightOfRowInPx” that tells the scrolling component how high each row is.

-instead of using *ngFor we’re going to use *cdkVirtualFor that is needed in order for the virtual scrolling to work as intended.
+Instead of using *ngFor we’re going to use *cdkVirtualFor.
+This way the virtual scrolling works as intended.

 <cdk-virtual-scroll-viewport [itemSize]="20"> <table> <thead> <tr> <td>Name</td> <td>ID</td> </tr> </thead> <tbody> <tr *cdkVirtualFor="let row of tableData"> <td>{{row.name}}</td> <td>{{row.id}}</td> </tr> </tbody> </table> </cdk-virtual-scroll-viewport> |